tkeskita/smoothMesh/README.md

 ## Basic usage examples

-You can run smoothMesh without providing any parameter values, but the result may not be very good, depending on your initial mesh.
-It is suggested to adjust at least the `-centroidalIters`, `-relTol`, `-maxStepLength` and `-minEdgeLength` options according to your case.
+The aim is to optimize smoothMesh in future so that the default parameter values would yield good end result for most common cases.
+However, the result may not be very good, depending on your initial mesh and geometry.

+The most important parameters to adjust include `-centroidalIters`, `-relTol`, `-maxStepLength`, `-minEdgeLength` and `-minAngle` options according to your case.

-- Parallel run example: `mpirun -np 3 smoothMesh -centroidalIters 100 -maxStepLength 0.01 -minEdgeLength 0.05 -parallel`
+- Parallel run example: `mpirun -np 3 smoothMesh -parallel -centroidalIters 10000 -maxStepLength 0.01 -minEdgeLength 0.05`

-- Serial run example: `smoothMesh -centroidalIters 100 -maxStepLength 0.01 -minEdgeLength 0.05`
+- Serial run example: `smoothMesh -centroidalIters 10000 -maxStepLength 0.01 -minEdgeLength 0.05`

+## FAQ

+**Q1.
+Why is the smoothing result uneven?
+Some groups of points are moved a lot, but neighbour points are frozen, or move only a litte.**

+A1.
+This is due to quality constraints, which freezes points if smoothing move proposed by centroidal smoothing would decrease the mesh quality (min or max edge or face angle) below allowed limits.
+You can decrease the value of `-minAngle` parameter to allow more points to move during smoothing.
+However, the resulting mesh will then include very small angles, which likely means increase in mesh non-orthogonality.

 ## Test cases